-As we launch into 2018, we look back at a tumultuous year for Australian shipping.
+As we launch into 2018, we look back and review a tumultuous year for Australian shipping.

-2017 gave us multiple shipping line alliances, acquisitions and mergers with carriers fighting for market shares.
-Where in the past 15-20 shipping lines controlled the market, the current trend shows that 5-6 main carriers sit on 90% of the global market.
+2017 introduced multiple shipping line alliances, acquisitions and mergers with carriers fighting for market shares.
+Previously 15-20 shipping lines controlled the market, however the current trend shows that 5-6 main carriers sit on 90% of the global market.

-Over the past three years, we have seen a steady increase of container ships docking at Australian ports.
-Statistics gathered from the Bureau of Infrastructure, Transport & Regional Economics (BITRE) indicate positive growth prospects for the foreseeable future.
+Over the past three years, there has been a steady increase of container ships docking at Australian ports.
+Statistics gathered from the Bureau of Infrastructure, Transport & Regional Economics (BITRE) indicate positive growth for the foreseeable future.

-From the period of January to June 2015, to the same period of 2016, there was increase 0.3% of container vessels berthing at Australian ports.
-Looking at the exact same period from 2016 to 2017, we have recorded a rise of 3.96%, an increase of 77 vessels in total in just six months.
+From the period of January to June 2015, to the same period of 2016, there was increase 0.3% of container vessels at Australian ports.
+Looking at the exact same period from 2016 to 2017, we have recorded a rise of 3.96%.
+This translates to an increase of 77 vessels in just six months.

-Having an increased number of vessels visiting Australian ports is obviously a key figure, but does not make the expected impact if it does not result in an increased amount of Import/Export cargo.
-Which is what we will examine below.
+However, having an increased number of vessels visiting Australian ports does not make the expected impact if it does not result in an increased amount of Import/Export cargo.

 With the recent interest in Australian products, especially in Asia, we predict exports have had a major influence in the rise of the total amount of TEU handled through Australian ports.

 The peak season also had a huge effect on market.
-It was unlike anything the industry had and will undoubtedly influence January and February.
+It was unlike anything the industry had seen before.

-Volume and pricing hit an unprecedented level as space in December was in high demand, which leaves us to believe that the December quarter might hit a record amount of TEU’s handled Australia wide.
+Volume and pricing hit an unprecedented level as space in December was in high demand.
+This leaves us to believe that the December quarter may hit a record amount of TEU’s handled Australia wide.

 Our analysis of throughput tonnage demonstrates Sydney handling less tonnage compared to Brisbane, Fremantle and Melbourne.

-This is an indicator that Sydney does not handle big volumes of project cargo, usually sent through nearby ports.
+This is an indicator that Sydney does not handle big volumes of project cargo.

-In the last two years, total Cargo Weight has remained somewhat consistent in all ports, other than Sydney, which has made a substantial leap of almost four million tonnes in this period.
+In the last two years, total Cargo Weight has remained somewhat consistent in all ports, other than Sydney.
+In comparison, Sydney has made a substantial leap of almost four million tonnes in this period.

-We can conclude that Fremantle and Brisbane are still heavily involved in break bulk, resource and project cargo, which shows a modest growth in the past two years.
+We can conclude that Fremantle and Brisbane are still heavily involved in break bulk, resource and project cargo.
+These areas have shown modest growth in the past two years.

-In the past three years, ICE has experienced vast growth across all departments.
+In the past three years, ICE has experienced growth across all departments.

 We have seen an increase of 34.6% in the number of FCL’s we have handled and 77.73% increase in total LCL CBM.

-Our business focus has been on building enduring client relationships underpinned by experienced and knowledgeable staff.
-Strategic alliances with experienced agents and the implementation of our comprehensive tracking and data analytic platform have also attributed to our success.
+Our business focus has been on building enduring client relationships.
+These relationships are underpinned by experienced and knowledgeable staff.
+Strategic alliances with experienced agents and the implementation of our tracking and data analytics platform, have also attributed to our success.

 Everyone at ICE is proud of being a part of the positive development on the Australian market and look forward to playing an even bigger part in 2018.